 The cave can be reached through two routes.
 One is through Ramana Ashram and the other is by walk from Thiruvannamalai Temple.
 The area also has some trekking routes.
 Thiruvannamalai town is well connected to major cities in Tamil Nadu through roadways.
 Thiruvannamalai Railway Station is connected to cities including Chennai, Madurai, Pondicherry, Vellore and Tirupati.
 Chennai International Airport is the nearest airport to Thiruvannamalai (around 155 kilometres away).

-Sri Ramanasramam was home to Sri Ramana Maharshi, a master of Advaita Vedanta (a school of Hindu Philosophy).
-He stayed in the Ashram from 1922 until his death in 1950.
-The Ashram is located at the foot of Arunachala hill in Tiruvannamalai District.
+Sri Ramanasramam served as the spiritual home of Sri Ramana Maharshi, a revered master of Advaita Vedanta, a prominent school of Hindu philosophy.
+He lived at the ashram from 1922 until his Mahanirvana in 1950.
+The ashram is situated at the foothills of Arunachala in the Thiruvannamalai District, creating a serene setting for meditation and self-inquiry.

 Image Attribution : Vyacheslav Argenberg